criteo/criteo-api-java-sdk/sdks/marketingsolutions_2025-10/docs/CampaignApi.md

 > List&lt;SellerBudgetMessage&gt; getMarketplaceBudgetsBySeller(sellerId, campaignId, endAfterDate, startBeforeDate, status, type, withBalance, withSpend)

-Return a collection of budgets for this seller filtered by optional filter parameters.
-If all parameters are omitted the entire collection to which the user has  access is returned, except those whose endDate is in the past.
-Returned budgets must satisfy all supplied filter  criteria if multiple parameters are used.
-See the budgets endpoint for additional details.
+/2025-10/marketing-solutions/marketplace-performance-outcomes/sellers/{sellerId}/budgets

+Return current (non-archived) budgets for this seller.
+Budgets whose endDate is in the past are excluded by default.
+To retrieve archived or past budgets, use the &#x60;/budgets&#x60; endpoint (GetMarketplaceSellerBudgets) with the &#x60;endAfterDate&#x60; filter instead.

 ### Example